 And just because a product is labeled as "natural," "organic" or "botanical" doesn't mean that you won't have a negative reaction to the ingredients.
 Remember, poison ivy is natural, too.

 To browse ingredient lists before you hit the stores, consult the hugely informative Household Products Database maintained by the U.S. Department of Health and Human Services.
-Then take a look at the links on the next page for lots more information on skin care.
+Then take a look at the links below for lots more information on skin care.